Adult volunteers (minimum age of 18) must be Scotch Plains residents and Scotch Plains Public Library cardholders in good standing.

 1. Teen Advisory Board

 The first way is by signing up for the library’s Teen Advisory Board (TAB).
 TAB members help plan and implement programs and give their feedback on services and materials offered to teens.
-Members earn volunteer hours through participating in meetings, assisting at events, and writing book reviews (a total of 12 hours per calendar year may be earned.
-Each review counts as 1 hour).
+Members earn volunteer hours through participating in meetings, assisting at events, and writing book reviews.

 TAB meetings will be held monthly on Wednesdays, unless otherwise noted, and members are required to attend at least 6 meetings within a year from the time they turn in their applications in order to remain active.
 New members may apply at any time!